-Managers often need to take care of recruitment for their establishment/branch.
+Managers are often in charge of recruitment for their establishment/branch.
 However, they are not professional recruiters and they have a ton of other tasks to manage at any given time, from making weekly schedules to dealing with frustrated customers and everything in between.

 2. Determine which roles you need to fill

-In addition to which roles you need to fill, you’ll also want to determine how many of each—for example, you’ll probably need more servers than you will shift managers or dishwashers.
+In addition to which roles you need to fill, you’ll also want to determine how many of each you need.
+For example, you’ll probably need more servers than you will shift managers or dishwashers.

-As a general rule, you should look for people with customer service orientation.
-Because hospitality is all about delivering the ultimate experience, it’s important that your employees are naturally in tune to customer needs and inclined to ensure they’re met.
-Then, you can look for more role-specific characteristics and define benchmarks on what you’re looking for in candidates.
+Hospitality is all about delivering the ultimate experience to customers, so it’s important that your employees are naturally in tune to customer needs and inclined to ensure they’re met.

-Of course, the hiring process starts with finding candidates—which is a lot easier said than done, especially when you’re competing with other establishments in your area.
 While some candidates may walk in on their own, you can’t rely only on putting a job posting on your door to find the right job seekers.
-Local social media groups, culinary schools, vocational schools, student career fairs, employee referrals, and restaurant-specific hiring sites are all great places to find candidates for your restaurant.

 - Poached – dedicated to food and drink-related jobs.
 They will promote your listings to their own audience as well as through their partners including Indeed, Glassdoor and ZipRecuiters.